dustinpfister/blog_posts/_posts/js-javascript-example-rotate-and-fire.md

 So it looks like I have the basic idea that I has in mind up and running just great, In fact this time around I would say that it is working better than the old buggy code that I am not replacing in my canvas example that will make use of what I worked out here today.
 So it should go without saying that I will apply what I have worked out here in this example in my turret defense canvas example to say the least.
 I also have a lot of ideas of other games that might involve this kind of system so it might pop up in some other future projects here and there as time goes by.

 There is a lot more that I am going to want to work out for my canvas example, and even more to do if I am going to turn it into some kind of major project that might to prove to be a game that people might actually want to play.
 For now maybe it is a good idea to just keep working on simple little stand alone examples like this, and then start to create a more advanced version of what I work out when working on my actual project.
+I sometimes thing that it is a good idea to do that, just create a simple, basic, hello world style stand alone javaScript example of some kind of feature that I would like to add to a game.
+Once I have the basic idea up and running okay it is then just a question of how to go about shoe horning it into a project.